FerreroJeremy/Cross-Language-Dataset/README.md

 * In the <i>Aligned_Documents_Sub_Corpus/</i> directory, you can find the dataset of parallel and comparable files aligned at document-level (one file represents one document).
 * In the <i>Aligned_Sentences_Sub_Corpus/</i> directory, you can find the dataset of parallel and comparable files aligned at sentence-level (one line of a file represents one sentence).
 * In the <i>Aligned_Chunks_Sub_Corpus/</i> directory, you can find the dataset of parallel and comparable files aligned at chunk-level (one line of a file represents one noun chunk).
-* In the <i>STATS/</i> directory, you can find XLSX and HTML files with statistics on the dataset.
+* In the <i>stats/</i> directory, you can find XLSX file with statistics on the dataset.
 * In the <i>tools/</i> directory, you can find all the useful files to re-build the dataset from the pre-existing corpora.
 * In the <i>Aligned_Documents_Sub_Corpus/Conference_papers/</i> directory, you can also find a <i>pdf_conference_papers/</i> directory containing the original scientific papers in PDF format.
 * In the <i>*_Sub_Corpus/PAN11/</i> sub-directories, you can also find a <i>metadata/</i> directory containing additional information about the PAN-PC-11 alignments.
+* You may also find the paper presented at LREC 2016.

 ##### Tools directory